-According to Bob Stoldal, Vice President of the 300 Stewart Avenue Corporation, the non-profit board that is working alongside the city of Las Vegas to oversee development and construction of the museum, years of work and planning are coming to fruition as the museum nears completion.
+According to Bob Stoldal, Member of the Board of the 300 Stewart Avenue Corporation, the non-profit board that is working alongside the city of Las Vegas to oversee development and construction of the museum, years of work and planning are coming to fruition as the museum nears completion.

 “The goal of the museum is to tell the real and full story of organized crime and how law enforcement defeated and continues to battle the mob,” said Stoldal, who also serves as chairman of the Historic Preservation Commission, city of Las Vegas, and chairman of the board, Nevada State Museum and Historical Society.